 Palette Gear For Post-Processing Workflow

-Palette has thought of pretty much everything: once a module has been assigned a function, you can snap it out of its current location and attach it somewhere else, and the function will be remembered.
+Palette has thought of almost everything!
+Once a module has been assigned a function, you can snap it out of its current location and attach it elsewhere.
+And the function will be remembered!
 The edges of each module can be set with user-defined colors to categorize their function.
-There is of course a required main module, the ‘core’, which is the one that connects via USB to the computer, shown with the red outline, above.
+There’s a required main module, the ‘core’.
+It’s the one that connects via USB to the computer, shown with the red outline, above.
 This core module displays the logo of the application it’s been programmed to work with, along with the saved name of the assignments given to the switches (the profile, such as ‘Develop 1’ as seen in the setup app seen below).

 Cost of entry into this system can be attractively low.
 There are various kits bundled with differing amounts of switchgear.
 Then there’s always an ultra-basic setup, a great low-cost point of entry, consisting of only a main module and one knob, which can be programmed to respond to whichever control your pointing device happens to be hovering over, like mentioned in the Wild Card setting earlier.